-As the official journal of the International Network for Social Network Analysis, the emphasis of the publication is to reflect the ever-growing and continually expanding community of scholars using network analytic techniques.
-Connections also provides an outlet for sharing news about social network concepts and techniques and new tools for research.
+Connections (ISSN 0226-1766) publishes original empirical, theoretical, and methodological articles, as well as critical reviews dealing with applications of social network analysis.
+Published articles span many disciplines and domains including but not limited to: Anthropology, Sociology, Psychology, Communication, Economics, Organizational Behavior, Knowledge Management, Marketing, Social Psychology, Mathematics, Public Health, Medicine, Computer Science, and Policy.
+As an official journal of the International Network for Social Network Analysis, the emphasis of the publication is to reflect the ever-growing and continually expanding community of scholars using network analytic techniques.
+Connections also provides an outlet for sharing news about social network concepts, techniques, and new tools for research.

-Issues of Connections prior to 2016 can be found here:
+Issues of Connections can be found here:

-The journal seeks to publish significant work from any domain that is relevant to social network applications and methods.
-Connections welcomes regular length articles, short articles, data, software, course materials dealing with network analysis.
+The journal seeks to publish significant work from any domain that is relevant to social network theory, applications, and methods.
+Connections welcomes regular length articles, short articles, data, software, and course materials dealing with network analysis.

 Regular articles can be empirical, theoretical or methodological.
 Review articles that critically review and synthesize a body of published research and commentaries or short papers in response to previous articles published in the journal are also welcome.